How much does it cost to go through the drive-thru nativity?

 At the end of your journey, you may keep the CD.

 Can I get out of my vehicle?

 For your safety, we recommend that you stay in your vehicle for most of your journey.
-You may want to stand outside your car to fully enjoy the final scene, which is live.
+At the final scene you are welcome to stand outside your car or in the designated areas to fully enjoy the live production.